aws/karpenter-provider-aws/website/content/en/docs/concepts/deprovisioning.md

 * **Consolidation**: Karpenter works to actively reduce cluster cost by identifying when:
   * Nodes can be removed as their workloads will run on other nodes in the cluster.
   * Nodes can be replaced with cheaper variants due to a change in the workloads.
 * **Drift**: Karpenter will annotate nodes as drifted and deprovision nodes that have drifted from their desired specification.
-Currently, Karpenter will only automatically mark nodes as drifted in the case of a drifted AMI.
+Currently, Karpenter will only automatically mark nodes as drifted in the case of a drifted AMI, drifted subnets, drifted security groups or a drifted launch template.
 * **Interruption**: If enabled, Karpenter will watch for upcoming involuntary interruption events that could affect your nodes (health events, spot interruption, etc.) and will cordon, drain, and terminate the node(s) ahead of the event to reduce workload disruption.

 {{% alert title="Note" color="primary" %}}